 - Address Societal challenges (budget of €31 billion) such as climate change, sustainable transport and mobility, affordable renewal energy, food security, ageing population

-The Work Programmes for 2016 - 2017 Calls for each thematic area were published on 14 October 2015.
+The Work Programmes for 2016 - 2017 Calls for each thematic area were published on 14 October 2015 and updated on 25 July 2016.
 The Work Programme links in this area provide access to the updated Work programme.

 ICT is a horizontal activity that is included across a number of Work Programmes within LEIT and within Societal Challenges.
 Download Guide to ICT-related Activities in 2016-2017 Work Programmes